rTiGd2/ParXive/README.md

 - Outer RS (parity-of-parity) decode path.
 - Optional CUDA batched RS kernels for big sets.
 - PAR2 interop (reader/writer) as a separate crate.
+- Benchmark suite: unbiased, scientific comparison of ParXive vs current popular PAR2 implementations (speed and capabilities).
+Include our future Rust+GPU par1/par2 library, and also compare our par2 vs ParXive.
+Produce an HTML and/or PDF report with clear visuals and plain-language explanations, suitable for non-experts.

 ## License